duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### sprint-planning-6

-**Q:** Why must the Scrum Team define a Sprint Goal during Sprint Planning, and how does it guide Sprint execution?
+**Q:** {Scan} Why must the Scrum Team define a Sprint Goal during Sprint Planning, and how does it guide Sprint execution?

 - Vietnamese outline:
   - Question: